spipm/BraekerCTF_2024_public/readme.md

 Some challenges were taken from nominations for [best web hacking techniques](https://portswigger.net/research/top-10-web-hacking-techniques-of-2023-nominations-open) of 2023 from Portswigger's James Kettle.
 Adnan Khan's [article](https://adnanthekhan.com/2023/12/20/one-supply-chain-attack-to-rule-them-all/) on supply chain attacks via Github Actions was the basis for the [Workspace](./challenges/programming-misc/workspace/) challenge.

-Last week I extracted PII from a manual at a client, which I thought was some neat Hollywood CSI stuff, so I created the [Eye doctor](./challenges/programming-misc/eye-doctor/) challenge around it.
+Last week I extracted blurred PII from a manual, which I thought was some neat Hollywood CSI stuff, so I created the [Eye doctor](./challenges/programming-misc/eye-doctor/) challenge around it.
 The idea is that blurring techniques, like a linear motion blur, are simple image convolution operations that sometimes can be reversed with a script like
 [this](https://github.com/opencv/opencv/blob/3.2.0/samples/python/deconvolution.py).

 ### Background - Webservices